betty-alemayehu/betty-alemayehu/README.md

 # Hi 👋, I'm Betty Alemayehu
-### Product Manager | UX Engineer | Yoga Teacher
+### Product Manager | Yoga Teacher
-I'm a process design leader turned UX engineer, blending 4+ years of experience in Lean Six Sigma and process automation with a passion for user-centric software development.
-Transitioning into roles in EdTech and HealthTech, I love crafting solutions that merge technology, design, and education.
+I'm a product manager, with 5+ years of experience in the finance space.
+I bring Lean UX and product sense together, engineering software that solves real problems.

 ---